lu7did/RDX-rp2040/README.md

 * Be sure you read the documentation first.
+* Check on the issues list of the GitHub site, the issue might have been described there or even a workaround might exists for it.
 * State it as an  English request.
 English isn’t even my fourth language, still I do my best to adhere to it.
 * For casual question you can use the groups.io uSDX forum and for a longer ones please open and issue at the GitHub portal of the project.
 * Express very clearly which version and level the firmware has.
 In most cases using the latest would solve the issue.